|This content applies solely to Process Mining, which must be purchased separately from the Appian base platform.|

-The case ID ties together an entire sequence of events, comprising a unique case or process instance.
+The case ID ties together an entire sequence of events, comprising a unique case or single occurrence of a process.

-In this example, you can use the order number as the case ID, since it represents a unique case or process instance.
+In this example, you can use the order number as the case ID, since it represents a unique case.

 To identify the case ID for case-attributes: